 Taking Care of Indian Almond Tree

 Prune the plant to give it a nice shape.
-Snip off the leaves and branches during summers.
+Snip off dead and damaged leaves and branches during summers.
 Doing this at the growing stage will encourage the plant to be bushy.

 Pests and Diseases

 Indian almond trees can be prone to fungal diseases and root rot.
-Make sure to never overwater the plant.
+Make sure to never overwater the plant or make the foliage wet when it is young.
 Once it grows well, it will take care of all these problems on its own.